-Fighting to stop bis bands sbaking, be reached out to the black leather bag by bis side.
-The moonlight played on the edge of the saw as be brought it out.
-He took a deep breath, and jammed a thick wad of cloak between bis teeth.
+Fighting to stop his hands shaking, he reached out to the black leather hag by his side.
+The moonlight played on the edge of the saw as he brought it out.
+He took a deep breath, and jammed a thick wad of cloak between his teeth.

-There was only one thing to do ...
+There was only one thing to do...